Dear Boards of Directors and Chief Executive Officers:

 NCUA examiners will be mindful of the effects of recent excess share growth on net worth and risk-based capital (RBC) ratios.
 NCUA examiners will ensure that credit unions are evaluating the impact of their COVID-19 response and relief efforts on their capital position and financial stability.

-Effective January 1, 2022, complex credit unions are subject to the risk-based capital requirements in the final risk-based capital rule (opens new window).
+Effective January 1, 2022, complex credit unions are subject to the risk-based capital requirements in the final risk-based capital rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 A complex credit union has total assets that exceed $500 million, as reflected in the most recent Call Report.
 In support of this new capital adequacy framework, there will be changes to the quarterly Call Report starting with the reporting period of March 31, 2022.
 Complex credit unions’ prompt corrective action net worth categories will incorporate the results of their risk-based capital ratios beginning with the March 31, 2022, Call Report cycle.4

 NCUA examiners will review the accuracy of complex credit unions’ reporting for the new data elements required in the risk-based capital schedule of the Call Report.